griga23/shoe-store/prereq.md

 If you click on `Stream Lineage` (left side) and will see your current data pipeline.
 Click on topic `shoe_products` and enter the description `Shoe products`.
 This is how you place metadata to your data product.
 ![image](terraform/img/streamlineage.png)

-Go back to your Cluster `cc_handson_cluster` and create two more datagen connectors to fill the topics shoe_customers and shoe_orders, go to `Connectors` and click `Add Connector`
+Go back to your Cluster `cc_handson_cluster` and create two more datagen connectors to fill the topics shoe_customers and shoe_orders, go to `Connectors` and click `Add Connector`.
+Pay attention when you select the template for the datagen connector and ensure, that it corresponds with the before selected topic as shown in the following.
+Deviations in this step will result in invalid queries at later stages in the workshop.
 * Connector Plug-in `Sample Data`, Topic `shoe_customers`, Global Access amd Download API Key with Description `Datagen Connector Customers`, Format `AVRO`, template `Shoe customers`, 1 Task, Connector Name `DSoC_customers`
 * Connector Plug-in `Sample Data`, Topic `shoe_orders`, Global Access amd Download API Key with Description `Datagen Connector Orders`, Format `AVRO`, template `Shoe orders`, 1 Task, Connector Name `DSoC_orders`